mozilla/addons-linter/README.md

 #### yarn scripts

-Most of these scripts will also run with npm by substuting `yarn` with `npm`.
+Most of these scripts will also run with npm by substituting `yarn` with `npm`.

 | Script                 | Description                                        |
 |------------------------|----------------------------------------------------|